zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/audit-entries.md

 {% include component-try-it.html href='https://dotnetfiddle.net/WwQ7oZ' %}

 ## Purpose
-Logging old value and a new value is often useful to keep a history of changes in the database or file.
+Logging old values and a new values is often useful to keep a history of changes in the database or file.

 ## FAQ